kinguser981/TWRP-Recovery-Flags/README.md

 TARGET_USE_CUSTOM_LUN_FILE_PATH

 # Determine the file systems used for userdata, system, and other partitions.
-TARGET_USERIMAGES_USE_EXT4

-# Determine the file systems used for userdata, system, and other partitions.
 TARGET_USERIMAGES_USE_F2FS

 # Determine the file systems used for userdata, system, and other partitions.